Navis lusoria: The Roman ships of Mainz

 In November 1981, during excavation in the course of a construction of a Hilton Hotel at Mainz, wooden remains were found and identified as parts of an old ship.
 Before construction resumed three months later, the site yielded remnants of five ships that were dated to the 4th century using dendrochronology.
 The wrecks were measured, taken apart and, in 1992, brought to the Museum of Ancient Seafaring (Museum für Antike Schifffahrt) of the Romano-Germanic Central Museum (Römisch-Germanisches Zentralmuseum) for further preservation and study.

 Scientifically the wrecks were termed "Mainz 1" through "Mainz 5" and generally referred to as the "Mainzer Römerschiffe" (the Mainz Roman ships).
 They were identified as military vessels that belonged to the Roman flotilla in Germania, the Classis Germanica.
 The vessels could be classified into two types, namely small troop transports (Mainz 1, 2, 4, 5) termed navis lusoria and a patrol vessel (Mainz 3).
-The lusoria is narrower than the navis actuaria, an earlier and wider type of Roman cargo vessel.
+The lusoria is narrower than the actuaria, an earlier and wider type of Roman cargo vessel.

 Reconstruction

 A full-sized reconstructed vessel is on display at the Museum of Ancient Seafaring, Mainz, and serves as a representative of the lusoria.
 For the reconstruction of this vessel specifically Mainz 1 and 5 served as templates.
 The replica measures 21.0 by 2.8 m while the gunwale measures 0.96 m.
 Again oak is used.
 The planks are 2 cm thick, generally 25 cm long and are carvel-built.
 The keel is only 5 cm thick and constructed of planks; it contains a central channel to collect water.
 There is no keelson.
 The frames are placed 33.5 cm apart corresponding to the measuring unit of a pes Drusianus.
 The frames hold the ship together.
 The mastframe contains a hole to place the mast.
 While the ship could be sailed, the main method of propulsion was rowing by one open row of oarsmen on each side.
 The gunwale displays an outside fender and is topped by a covering board.
 The covering board contains the support for the oars.
 The protective effect of the gunwales is further extended by the shields of the soldiers which were hung on the outside.
 Boats were steered by a double rudder aft.
 Sails have not survived the centuries, so their reconstruction relies on ancient depictions.
-A navis lusoria was crewed by the steersman, two men to handle the sail, and about 30 soldiers who manned the oars.
+A lusoria was crewed by the steersman, two men to handle the sail, and about 30 soldiers who manned the oars.